 My thoughts on the rainbow strategy were that life comes from sunlight, water, and earth.
-By eating the colors of the rainbow, drinking water, and using spices from the earth, I was consuming life.
+By eating the rainbow colors, drinking water, and using spices from the earth, I consumed life.

-Each morning I put a fruit cocktail together with pineapples, strawberries, blueberries, cantaloupe, grapes, and blackberries.
+Each morning I put a fruit cocktail and pineapples, strawberries, blueberries, cantaloupe, grapes, and blackberries.
 The cocktail provided me with vitamins, energy, and most of my colors each day.